Jim Corbett reflects on all the barracks he has known and the life lessons he learned

 My soldiering days began, oddly enough, at school.
 In the 1960s, like many British schools, mine had a cadet force or Officer Training Corps as they were also known.
 My school experiences gave me two claims to fame.
 Firstly I believe I may be the last member of the British forces to have fired a Sten Sub Machine Gun.

 The Sten was made very cheaply for five shillings during the first years of World War 2 and if ever the adage ‘you get what you pay for’ needed an example the Sten would be it.
-It was a nasty unreliable weapon which managed to fire bullets at right angles to the muzzle, when it was not chopping off your fingers should they stray into the unprotected breech opening.
+It was a nasty unreliable weapon that managed to fire bullets at right angles to the muzzle when it was not chopping off your fingers should they stray into the unprotected breech opening.
 We had one in the cadet force armory and one day came across some ammunition for it hidden in an old cupboard in the Tower of London.
 Yes really, that Tower of London.
 But that’s another story.

 The second experience has stood to me for almost fifty years.
 At one summer camp at Crowborough Warren Camp in Sussex, we returned from a very muddy overnight exercise to be told we must send 10 cadets immediately on a coach for a visit to the Parachute Regiment Depot at Aldershot.
 So, tired and muddy as we were, we dumped our kit and clambered on to the bus.
 At Aldershot, we were met by a Para Corporal who commenced to march us across the parade square.
 After about twenty yards there was a noise like a bull bellowing and a jet taking off at the same time.
 The corporal promptly ran across to a corner of the square where stood a towering uniformed figure wearing a white Sam Browne belt.

 I didn’t like the way this was shaping up.
 Another bellowing ended in a falsetto scream.
 I couldn’t catch a word so did what all good soldiers do and stood fast.
 Another scream followed from which I caught the words ‘Senior man there?’
 Oh Lord, that was me.
 I stamped to attention and yelled ‘Sir !’ as loud as I could.
-This is a catch-all military phrase which means anything you want it to mean and answers all questions, even the ones you can’t hear.
+This is a catch-all military phrase that means anything you want it to mean and answers all questions, even the ones you can’t hear.
 I certainly heard the next phrase which ended “…off my ******* square”.
 We needed no further bidding but took off like scalded cats.

 As we perambulated around the depot visiting the 25 meter range, the assault course, and the Regimental Museum we, or at least I, bumped into this white belted figure several times.
 I’m sure you must have guessed but this was the Regimental Sergeant Major, RSM Dusty Miller.
 He excoriated my mustache, My appearance, my parentage, my closest relations.
 He taught me swear words I had never heard before nor since.
 He showed me that it was quite possible to have the skin flayed from your back by words alone.
 After two hours I was a broken man.